Sahand2020/Simple-Spa-App/README.md

-# React Landing Page
+# React SPA App
-This is my first React project .
-A simple landing page by React.js .
+This is a simple spa app. my first project with React.js.

-It is not responsive.
+This is not responsive.

 <br/>